 - Limited Supply: Money must be relatively scarce and not easy to come by.
 The amount of money is regulated by the government so it can maintain its value.
 Ex: In apocalyptic tv shows, water becomes a form of money due to its scarcity.

 All in all, the main form of money used in economies today is fiat money; it has no value except that of which is ordered by the government.
-What matters is that the money functions as a medium of exchange, as a store of value, and as a unit of account.
+What matters is that all types of money functions as a medium of exchange, as a store of value, and as a unit of account.